divya1314/Cats_-_Dogs_Classifiers/README.md

 # Cat vs Dog Image Classifier

 ## Project Overview
 This project aims to develop an image classification model that can classify images as either cats or dogs using deep learning techniques in Python.
-The project was undertaken as part of an internship at [Company Name].
+The project was undertaken as part of an internship at Bharat Intern.

 ## Dataset
 The dataset used for this project is the "Dogs vs. Cats" dataset, which is publicly available on Kaggle.
 It consists of a large collection of images of cats and dogs labeled accordingly.